-PROCYSBI (cysteamine bitartrate) is indicated for the management of nephropathic cystinosis in adults and children ages 6 years and older.
+PROCYSBI is indicated for the treatment of nephropathic cystinosis in adult and pediatric patients 2 years of age and older.

 DOSAGE AND ADMINISTRATION

 Treatment with cysteamine should be started immediately after diagnosis.
 The recommended starting dosage of PROCYSBI for cysteamine-naïve patients is 0.2 to 0.3 grams/m2 per day divided into two doses given every 12 hours.
 Table 1 shows the recommended weight-based starting dosage and the number of capsules needed to achieve each dose.
 Increase the dosage gradually over 4 to 6 weeks until the maintenance dosage is achieved to help reduce the risk of adverse reactions [see Dose Titration].

 Table 1: Recommended Weight-Based Starting Dosage ( to ¼ of maintenance